axiros/termcontrol/README.md

 The tool is a slightly extended terminal I/O stream hijacker, based on [https://github.com/j3parker/hijack.git](https://github.com/j3parker/hijack.git]).

-But, instead of just forwarding stdin into the application, it allows to *modify* it, dynamically, before it hits the app.
+Instead of "simply" forwarding stdin into the application, it allows to *modify* it, dynamically, before it hits the app.
 Stdout remains untouched, i.e. keeps as produced by the application.

 Termcontrol also features a Python convenience wrapper.